 What the Festival – June

 Featuring thousands of revelers, hundreds of DJs, EDM artists and a skating rink-sized wading pool, this “summer camp for adults” takes place two hours east of Portland in Dufur, Oregon.
+The festival’s organizers decided to take 2018 off and WTF will return in 2019.

 Oregon Country Fair – July